Conflict of Interests Policy

 Declaration of Conflicting Interests

-Manuscripts submitted to IDEA-PG journals are evaluated fairly and accepted when competing interests, if any, are declared in accordance with the journal's policy.
+Manuscripts submitted to IDEA-PG journals are evaluated fairly and are accepted when competing interests, if any, are declared in accordance with the journal's policy.
 This ensures a transparent and equitable evaluation process for all authors.

 The author(s) must carefully review and adhere to the manuscript submission guidelines of IDEA-PG journals to ensure compliance with the journal's specific requirements.
 The author(s) must certify in the author agreement form that they have followed these guidelines.